Keyboard shortcuts

 Systray

-A built-in system tray is compiled in.
-It is disabled by default when Polybar is running (to avoid duplication), but can be re-enabled in config.h.
+A built-in system tray is compiled in and can be configured in config.h.

 Visual